A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 I keep most resumes of people I’ve interviewed for a long time along with my notes.
 I have found that a person might apply for another open position in the future.
 Glancing at my summary notes from the initial interview helps me avoid any wasted energy later on.

-I also have the people that assisted in the interview score the person as well.
-The scores given are a cumulative “gut check” from each person.
+I also have the people who assisted in the interview score the person as well.
+Their scores are a cumulative “gut check” from each person.

-- If the person scores a 90 or above, I have no concerns and this person and they will probably get an offer from me.
+• If the person scores a 90 or above, I have no concerns and this person will probably get an offer from me.

 It’s typically a “go or no-go” situation unless they fall in the 85-89 range.
 If that’s the case, a final decision may be made in a few days (I generally hate doing this) after we interview additional candidates.